keremdayi2/cs161-lecture-notes/midterm_review.md

 * Why do we disable interrupts before calling `swapgs`: otherwise, if an interrupt occurred after `swapgs`, the exception entry would think we are in kernel mode (so it wouldn't `swapgs`) but this would cause chaos as the program would start executing on the user stack!!!!.

 We finally return with `iretq` which enables interrupts.

+# How does Exceptions Work
+IST: Interrupt Stack Table